AlexisJLO/Text-Editor/README.md

 ## Usage

 This application should be used by student developers learning how to write code and need a friendly text editor to start.
-It can also be used by veteran software developer
+It can also be used by veteran software developer.

 ## License